 In the first quarter of 2023, we reorganized our business into two business units - Twilio Communications and Twilio Data & Applications - to enable us to develop the organization and systems to successfully operate a multi-product business and to better align our sales resources with customer and market opportunities.
-In addition, as the business units were created based on how management views and evaluates our business, beginning with the quarter ended June 30, 2023, we changed our operating and reporting segment structure from one reportable segment to two reportable segments, and revised our prior period presentation to conform to the new segments.
+In addition, as the business units were created based on how management views and evaluates our business, beginning with the quarter ended June 30, 2023, we changed our operating and reporting segment structure from one reportable segment to two reportable segments and revised our prior period presentation to conform to the new segments.

-Our business unit reorganization and changes in our segment reporting structure have required, and will continue to require significant expenditures, allocation of valuable management resources, and significant demands on our operational and financial infrastructure.
+Our business unit reorganization and changes in our segment reporting structure have required, and will continue to require, significant expenditures, allocation of valuable management resources, and significant demands on our operational and financial infrastructure.
 This could lead to a number of risks, including: actual or perceived disruption of service or reduction in service standards to our customers; the failure to preserve adequate internal controls as we reorganize our general and administrative functions, including our information technology and financial reporting infrastructure; the failure to preserve partnership, sales and other important relationships and to resolve conflicts that may arise; loss of sales as we eliminate certain sales positions, reorganize our sales teams into business units, and focus on leveraging our self-service capabilities; failure to develop effective cross-selling motions between the businesses; failure of the business units to drive efficiencies and leverage; diversion of management attention from ongoing business activities and core business objectives in order to manage operational changes; and the failure to maintain our corporate culture, employee morale and productivity, and to retain highly skilled employees due to reductions in our workforce and changes in leadership structure.
-Because of these and other factors, we cannot predict whether we will realize the purpose and anticipated benefits of Reorganization and segment reporting changes, and if we do not, our business, results of operations and financial condition could be adversely affected.
+Because of these and other factors, we cannot predict whether we will realize the purpose and anticipated benefits of the Reorganization and segment reporting changes, and if we do not, our business, results of operations and financial condition could be adversely affected.

 There is no guarantee that investors, analysts or the market will understand or favorably view the changes we make to our financial reporting in connection with the shift from one to two segments or that any such changes will have the desired effect.
 Failure of investors or analysts to understand our revised segment reporting structure may negatively affect their ability to understand our business and operating results, which could adversely affect our stock price.
-In addition, we test for goodwill impairment at the reporting unit level and consider the difference between the fair value of a reporting unit and its carrying value when determining whether any impairment exists.
-There can be no assurance that the change to our segment reporting structure will not result in impairment charges in future periods, which could harm our operating results.